Why normalized steel is harder than annealed steel?

 Annealing is a heat treatment process which alters the microstructure of a material to change its mechanical or electrical properties.
 Typically, in steels, annealing is used to reduce hardness, increase ductility and help eliminate internal stresses.

-READ ALSO: How do I reconnect with my Mexican heritage?
+READ ALSO: How do I search for a file in Python on my computer?

 Why does annealing affect hardness?